SamJohn04/SamJohn04/README.md

 *Developer | Writer | Chess Enthusiast*

 🌱 I’m currently learning Go - [See where I'm at right now!](https://github.com/SamJohn04/notes-backend)
-💬 Ask me about Frontend, Python, C, and so on
+💬 Ask me about Frontend, Python, C, and the like
 📬 Reach me anytime at samuel.john.codes@gmail.com

 ## 🌐 Socials